Abhijitaundhkar/Machine-Test/README.md

 cd backend
 Install dependencies:npm install

 Start the application:npm start

 All logic related to controllers, routes, and the database is in the src folder.

 # Database Script

 The database script automatically runs when the server starts.
-The script is located at:

-cd src/model/script.js
+The script is located at:cd src/model/script.js

 # Frontend Setup